Alex-Unnippillil/tictactoe/README.md

 2. Scroll to the **Artifacts** section and download **`lighthouse-report`**.
 3. Extract the archive locally and open `report.html` in your browser to view the full Lighthouse dashboard.

-## Deployment Overview
+## Deployment overview

-1. Build the project locally with `npm run build` to generate optimized assets.
+1. Build the project locally with `npm run build` to stage the `dist/` directory (or let the Pages workflow do this automatically).
 2. Preview the static bundle by serving the `dist/` directory locally if desired.
-3. Deploy the latest build using `npm run deploy`, which pushes the generated content to the GitHub Pages branch.
-4. GitHub Actions workflows automate deployment to ensure the published site stays in sync with the main branch.
+3. GitHub Actions deploys the latest build through `.github/workflows/pages.yml` whenever changes land on `main`, ensuring the published site stays in sync.

+## Community guidelines
+We are committed to fostering a welcoming and inclusive environment.
+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) for expectations on community behavior and reporting.
+For details on how to get involved, see the [contribution guide](CONTRIBUTING.md).

 ## Changelog
 Review the [CHANGELOG](CHANGELOG.md) for a curated list of notable updates to the project.
 Release announcements should link back to the same changelog entry to keep documentation and notes aligned.

-## Architecture Overview

-The project is a static HTML application comprised of:

-- `index.html` containing the markup, inline styles, and JavaScript that power the entire game experience.
-- No external build system is required; however, npm scripts provide scaffolding for future enhancements such as bundling or testing frameworks.

 ## License

-SPDX-License-Identifier: MIT
+This project is licensed under the [MIT License](LICENSE).